 History and etymology

-Both eponymous signs were named for Hans Wimberger (1887-1954) 5,6, an Austrian paediatrician.
-During his lifetime he was mistakenly assumed to be a radiologist on several occasions, including in learned journals, due to his expertise at reading paediatric radiographs.
+Both eponymous signs were named for Hans Wimberger (1887-1954) 5,6, an Austrian pediatrician.
+During his lifetime he was mistakenly assumed to be a radiologist on several occasions, including in learned journals, due to his expertise at reading pediatric radiographs.
 However he had no formal training in radiology 5.